liborty/rstats/README.md

 * `inner_hull` is a subset of all zero median points **p**, that do not lie outside the normal plane of any point.
 Note that in a highly dimensional space up to all points may belong to both the inner and the outer hulls (as, for example, when they all lie on a hypersphere).

 * `insideness` is a measure of likelihood of zero median point **p** belonging to a data cloud s.
 More specifically, it is the number of points belonging to s that are outside the normal through **p**.
 For example, all outer hull points have by definition `insideness = 0`.
 This is not nearly as fast to compute as is simple distance of **p** from **gm** but it is more sophisticated, taking into account the local shape of s near **p**.
 Mahalanobis distance has a similar goal but is less specific.
-When s contains only outer hull points, the computation will be faster.
+When s contains only outer hull points, the computation is faster.

 * `sigvec (signature vector)`
 Sums of zero median vectors in all coordinate hemispheres.
 The origin will most often be the **gm**.
 For a new point **p** that needs to be classified, we can quickly establish how well populated is its direction (from **gm**).
 This could be done properly by projecting the points directly onto unit **p** but that would be too slow, as there are typically many such points.
 However, `signature_vector` only needs to be precomputed once and is then the only vector to be projected onto unit **p**.